The-Chanman/EthereumJumpstart/README.md

 Then get started with [Truffle](http://truffleframework.com/docs/getting_started/project)

 To interact wtih your TestRPC with geth open up another terminal window and type `geth attach http://localhost:8545`

+Then use web3 commands to query the TestRPC